guemax/GameOff2021/README.md

 This is my repository for the game I make for the Game Off 2021.
 I'm using Godot 3.3.4 and Blender 2.93 for creating it.
 During developing, I had the idea of calling my game "Buggy Attack".
 The name might still be modified.

 Link to the game jam: https://itch.io/jam/game-off-2021
+Link to the website of my game: https://guemax.itch.io/buggy-attack

 ## The idea